BioLINCC FAQ

 What are the requirements for requesting study datasets?

-You must submit a data request form, which can be initiated from any open BioLINCC study listed on the studies page.
-The request must include a description of your research plan/protocol, preferably in the body of the request or attached as a separate document, as well as documentation of review from an Institutional Review Board (IRB) or Ethics Committee (EC).
+Principal Investigators (i.e., Senior Investigators or other individuals with the authority to sign the RMDA for the research being proposed) must register for a BioLINCC account in order to submit a data request form, which can be initiated from any open BioLINCC study listed on the studies page.
+The request form must include a description of your research plan/protocol, and documentation of review and approval from an Institutional Review Board (IRB) or Ethics Committee (EC).
 For most studies, an IRB/EC determination that the research is exempt from review, or considered "not human subjects research", is sufficient to proceed.
 Some studies may require full or expedited IRB/EC review and approval, and this will be noted on the study page.
-Documentation should be provided in PDF format.
-Once these requirements are met and your request is approved by the NHLBI, BioLINCC staff will provide a Research Materials Distribution Agreement (RMDA) to be signed by a designated Principal Investigator and an authorized business official from your institution, prior to data release. -
+IRB/EC documentation should be provided in PDF format.
+Once these requirements are met and your request is approved by the NHLBI, BioLINCC staff will provide a Research Materials Distribution Agreement (RMDA) to be signed by the Principal Investigator and an authorized business official from your institution, prior to data release.

 What are the requirements for requesting biospecimens?